uadmin/uadmin/docs/_build/html/_sources/system_reference.rst.txt

 .. image:: assets/expressiondelete.png

 Well done!
-You know now how to configure your dashboard menu by adding, updating, customizing and deleting a model.
+Now you know how to configure your dashboard menu by adding, updating, customizing and deleting a model.

 Group Permission
 ----------------